kovatiger/city_list/README.md

 ### Configure .env file

-Create .env file in the root of the project
+Add values in .env file in the root of the project instead {VARIABLE_VALUE}
 Example:
 1. POSTGRES_HOST=postgres
 2. POSTGRES_USERNAME=postgres